InSeokJeon/InseokJun/README.md

 ### **Hello, Future Innovators**! 👋

-I'm In seok Jun, a passionate developer with a focus on **Autonomous Driving and Deep Learning**.
+I'm In seok Jeon, a passionate developer with a focus on **Autonomous Driving and Deep Learning**.
 Currently, I am working on cutting-edge projects to make Self-driving cars safer and more intelligent.
 Join me in shaping a future where Self-driving cars redefine transportation.